haryunio/LibraryLight/LibraryLight API document.md

       2. Checks if the input is correct.
       3. `request.session.loggedInAs = ID`
     - Returns
-      - `{"success": false, reason: "The ID is not valid."}`
+      - `{"success": false, "reason": "The ID is not valid."}`
-      - `{"success": false, reason: "The password is not valid."}`
+      - `{"success": false, "reason": "The password is not valid."}`
-      - When the password is wrong or the account to log-in does not exist, `{"success": false, reason: "Could not log-in."}`.
+      - When the password is wrong or the account to log-in does not exist, `{"success": false, "reason": "Could not log-in."}`.
-      - `{"success": false, reason: "An error occurred when comparing the password with the hash!"}`
+      - `{"success": false, "reason": "An error occurred when comparing the password with the hash!"}`
       - `{"success": false, "reason": "Something is wrong with the database."}`
       - `{"success": true}`